 How to Test For Product Demand

-Set up a regular ad campaign in your Google AdWords Account.
+Set up a regular ad campaign in your Google Ads Account.

 Choose keywords that users would use to find the product or service you will be testing.
 Try different variables and be fairly broad so that you capture any potential searchers.